 - Do not introduce such food to your baby before 6 months.

 - Make sure that the food can be mashed easily by your baby’s gums.
-This means you need to cook the food little longer than you usually cook for you.
+This means you need to cook the food a little longer than you usually cook for you.

 - Know the difference between choking and gagging.
-Choking is dangerous where gagging is natural and a positive process to push the baby’s food forward.
+Choking is dangerous where gagging is a natural and a positive process to push the baby’s food forward.

 Ideal Baby First Finger Food